Portland Personal Injury Attorney

 Compared to arbitration or trial, mediation is usually faster and less expensive to participate in.
 However, the mediator is not the party who agrees to a solution or implements a decision.
 Their role is to help everyone come to a mutual agreement.

 If the parties can reach an agreement, they will agree to a settlement and the case will end.
-If no agreement is reached or either party requests a trial, the case will proceed.
+If no agreement is reached or either team requests a trial, the case will proceed.

 Arbitration